fharris/curiositymonolith/automatic-deployment.md

 **Access to a Kubernetes cluster (k3s, minikube…)**

- •Access to a Kubernetes cluster
-•	kubectl installed and pointing to the cluster
+Access to a Kubernetes cluster kubectl installed and pointing to the cluster git jq installed
-•	git
-•	jq installed
-•	MySQL client installed
+MySQL client installed